 - Lina Inverse is a Big Eater, and does this sometimes with food.

-- In Persona 4 The Animation (and possibly in the game), Chie orders two nikudon (bowls of rice with beef and veggies) while on stakeout with Yousuke to test his claim that he store will deliver anywhere.
+- In Persona 4: The Animation, Chie orders two nikudon (bowls of rice with beef and veggies) while on a stakeout with Yousuke to test his claim that they can order takeout from anywhere.
 When Yousuke protests he doesn't want one, Chie says they're both for her.
 The delivery arrives while they're on the run from their target without Chie ever saying where she was.

-- Astérix had "Two boars for me, too" from Obelix.
+- "Two boars for me, too" from Obelix.

 Hulk: Two hot fudge sundaes, please.

 Betty: Hulk, you're so sweet.
-How did you know my favourite?
+How did you know my favorite?